VentOrigins/SpotifyTag/README.md

-VentOrigins
+Copyright © Vent Origins

-Made by Adrian Mandee and Randy Truong
+By Adrian Mandee and Randy Truong